yhwang1990/SW-MEB/README.md

 A Java implementation of the algorithms in KDD'19 paper "Coresets for Minimum Enclosing Balls over Sliding Windows", an extended version of which is available on [arXiv](https://arxiv.org/abs/1905.03718).

+Please refer to [this repository](https://github.com/hbf/miniball) for the implementation of COMEB.

 ## Requirements ##

 JDK 8 or newer, no third-party libraries required